DavidVentura/esp-snapcast/README.md

 ## Bandwidth

+On stereo at 48KHz:

+- PCM requires ~1.6Mbit/s
+- Flac requires ~1Mbit/s

-Using PCM on stereo, at 48KHz requires 1.5Mbit/s, which seems perfectly fine on the ESP32.
+Both of which seem perfectly fine on the ESP32.

 ## Hardware